Sandy Koufax's perfect game

-Koufax's perfect game is a memorable part of baseball lore.
-Jane Leavy's biography of Koufax is structured around a re-telling of the game.
-An article in Salon.com honoring Dodgers broadcaster Vin Scully focuses on his play-by-play call of the game for KFI radio.
-This game was selected in a 1995 poll of members of the Society for American Baseball Research as the greatest game ever pitched.

-The game
+Koufax's perfect game is a memorable part of baseball lore, particularly since it was not televised.
+The game was immortalized by Dodgers' play-by-play announcer Vin Scully who instructed the radio crew to record the final inning of the perfect game.
+He later gifted the recording to Koufax, as he had done so with the pitcher's previous three no-hitters.
+Scully's call of Koufax's perfect game is often cited as one of the greatest and most memorable calls in the history of baseball.

+Game summary

-Koufax had not won a game in three weeks; not since Juan Marichal hit Koufax's catcher, John Roseboro, in the head with a baseball bat.
-The Dodgers were playing at home against the eighth-place Chicago Cubs.
-Bob Hendley, the pitcher for the Cubs, was just up from the minor leagues and had a 2–2 record.
+On September 9, 1965, the second-place Dodgers were playing at home against the eighth-place Chicago Cubs.
+Bob Hendley, the starting pitcher for the Cubs, was just up from the minor leagues and had a 2–2 record while Koufax, the starting pitcher for the Dodgers, had a record of 21–7 but had not won a game in three weeks.

 Koufax retired the first batter he faced, Donald Young, a late season call-up, on a pop-up on the second pitch of the game.
 Glenn Beckert, another rookie, struck out looking at a curveball after hitting a line drive down the first base line just barely foul.
 The third batter, Billy Williams, also struck out looking at a curve ball.

 In the second inning, Ron Santo fouled out to catcher Jeff Torborg, Ernie Banks struck out on a forkball, and Byron Browne, during his first major league at-bat, lined out to center fielder Willie Davis.
 Koufax got Chris Krug to line out to center field to start off the third inning.
 Following him, Don Kessinger flew out on an 0–2 pitch and Hendley struck out.
 In the fourth inning, Koufax got Young to fly out to the first baseman and Beckert to fly out to right.
 Koufax then struck out Williams a second time.